ono-midori/ono-midori.github.io/techs/zguide.md

 ### The Request-Reply Mechanisms

 We already looked briefly at multipart messages.
-Let’s now look at a major use case, which is reply message envelopes.
+Let's now look at a major use case, which is reply message envelopes.
 An envelope is a way of safely packaging up data with an address, without touching the data itself.
 By separating reply addresses into an envelope we make it possible to write general purpose intermediaries such as APIs and proxies that create, read, and remove addresses no matter what the message payload or structure is.

 In the request-reply pattern, the envelope holds the return address for replies.
 It is how a ZeroMQ network with no state can create round-trip request-reply dialogs.

-When you use REQ and REP sockets you don’t even see envelopes; these sockets deal with them automatically.
-But for most of the interesting request-reply patterns, you’ll want to understand envelopes and particularly ROUTER sockets.
-We’ll work through this step-by-step.
+When you use REQ and REP sockets you don't even see envelopes; these sockets deal with them automatically.
+But for most of the interesting request-reply patterns, you'll want to understand envelopes and particularly ROUTER sockets.
+We'll work through this step-by-step.

 #### The Simple Reply Envelope

 A request-reply exchange consists of a request message, and an eventual reply message.
-In the simple request-reply pattern, there’s one reply for each request.
+In the simple request-reply pattern, there's one reply for each request.
 In more advanced patterns, requests and replies can flow asynchronously.
 However, the reply envelope always works the same way.

 The ZeroMQ reply envelope formally consists of zero or more reply addresses, followed by an empty frame (the envelope delimiter), followed by the message body (zero or more frames).
 The envelope is created by multiple sockets working together in a chain.
-We’ll break this down.
+We'll break this down.

-We’ll start by sending “Hello” through a REQ socket.
+We'll start by sending “Hello” through a REQ socket.
 The REQ socket creates the simplest possible reply envelope, which has no addresses, just an empty delimiter frame and the message frame containing the “Hello” string.
 This is a two-frame message.

 ![](./pics/zmq/fig26.png)

 The REP socket does the matching work: it strips off the envelope, up to and including the delimiter frame, saves the whole envelope, and passes the “Hello” string up the application.
 Thus our original Hello World example used request-reply envelopes internally, but the application never saw them.

-If you spy on the network data flowing between hwclient and hwserver, this is what you’ll see: every request and every reply is in fact two frames, an empty frame and then the body.
-It doesn’t seem to make much sense for a simple REQ-REP dialog.
-However you’ll see the reason when we explore how ROUTER and DEALER handle envelopes.
+If you spy on the network data flowing between hwclient and hwserver, this is what you'll see: every request and every reply is in fact two frames, an empty frame and then the body.
+It doesn't seem to make much sense for a simple REQ-REP dialog.
+However you'll see the reason when we explore how ROUTER and DEALER handle envelopes.

 #### The Extended Reply Envelope
-Now let’s extend the REQ-REP pair with a ROUTER-DEALER proxy in the middle and see how this affects the reply envelope.
+Now let's extend the REQ-REP pair with a ROUTER-DEALER proxy in the middle and see how this affects the reply envelope.
 This is the extended request-reply pattern we already saw in Chapter 2 - Sockets and Patterns.
 We can, in fact, insert any number of proxy steps.
 The mechanics are the same.

 ![](./pics/zmq/fig27.png)